tgraham-ucsc/corise-dbt-tgraham/dbt-greenery/project_resources/week_two_questions.md

 Use the dbt docs to visualize your model DAGs to ensure the model layers make sense

 Paste in an image of your DAG from the docs

+### Working Notes

+#### product_event_facts
+Contains web traffic information at the product level.
+This model uses the intermediate model int_product_events that parses out the product id from the page_url and pivots the event_type based on product_id.

+### user_order_facts
+Contains order information at the customer level.
+This model uses the dim_users model as well as stg_orders to build the final results.
+Addtional values could be added such as average order ammount, time between orders, repeat_rate.

+### dim_users
+Contains information about the customer base, brings together information from stg_users and stg_addresses and keys off of user_id.

+### fct_orders
+Contains information about order information, who, what, when, how much, status, etc.  It is located in the core models folder as it can be reused for additional order bases analysis.

+### needing work and clarification
+- dim_products
+- fct_events

+### Next steps
+- build model that profiles user events and corelates them to orders
+- work on tests